jdoleary/Spellmasons/docs/TasksCurrent.md

     - New smaller targeting spell
 - Permanent "you died" screen.
 - UI: More padding for divider on top
-- Had trouble clicking spell like dad, maybe account for that???
 # To do before Playtest
 - *: Test on different resolutions
     - *: fix inventory visibility on all resolutions